boyi-liu/Awesome-Personalized-Federated-Learning/README.md

 Personalized Federated Learning (PFL), allowing different parameters among clients, is designed for data heterogeneity (statistics heterogeneity) problem in federated learning.

-We categorize PFL algorithms into four types:
+We categorized PFL algorithms into four types and collected corresponding papers

 + **Parameters-based**: These algorithms emphasize personalization through their model parameters, enabling the customization of parameters within specific parts of the model.
 + **Full-personalization-based**: These algorithms tailor a personalized model for each client.
 The global information is injected via techniques like mix-up or global regularization.
 + **Similarity-based**: These algorithms focus on capturing the similarities among clients and aim to facilitate synergy between similar clients.
 + **Learn-to-personalize-based**: These algorithms are designed to identify methods for easily personalizing models locally.

+A detailed mindmap of paper collected is illustrated as follow

+![](img/fl.png)

+We also collect PFL papers like

++ Per-instance PFL
++ PFL with Transformers
++ Out-of-distribution (OOD) in PFL

 **More items will be added to the repository**.
 Please feel free to suggest other key resources by opening an issue report, submitting a pull request, or dropping me an email @ (boyliu@buaa.edu.cn). 🥳

-![](img/fl.png)